Abinesh-Ragavan/Task-Management-System/README.md

 Frontend Setup (React.js)
 Prerequisites
 Node.js and npm installed on your machine.

 Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/task-management-app.git
 cd task-management-app/frontend

 Install dependencies:

-bash
-Copy code
 npm install
 Configuration

 Configure API Endpoint:
 Update the API endpoint in src/config.js to point to your Spring Boot backend.
 Running the Application

 Start the development server:

-bash
-Copy code
 npm start
 Open your browser and visit http://localhost:3000 to view the application.